charlesnmcdowell/Jackedin/Chapter_4_The_Silicon_Ouroboros.md

 *Congratulations, Maya Brooks.
 Your Tier-1 status has been verified.
 Your 0% APR Credit Line is now active.
 Spend with confidence.
 You’ve earned it.*

 Maya stared at the screen.
-She felt a rush of Synthetic Serotonin, a warm wave of validation that drowned out the sound of Imani crying in the next cubicle.
+She felt a rush of Synthetic Serotonin, a warm wave of validation that drowned out the sound of the silence in the office.

 She looked at her reflection in the dark monitor.